crystal-lang/rfcs/text/0011-extending-api-docs.md

 # Guide-level explanation

-The `:showdoc:` directive can be added to private or protected objects, as well as C lib binding objects, to have them show up in API documentation.
+The `:showdoc:` directive can be added to private or protected objects, methods, and C lib bindings, to have them show up in API documentation.
 By default, these are hidden and should only be shown if they're explicitly intended to be used.

 In this example, when generating API documentation, `Foo.foo` will be included even though it is a private method.